If you want the ride of a lifetime, you like riding in mountains, on twisty roads with fantastic scenery, then you are in the right place!

 Day Seven – Monday 8 August

-The second day of our Italian Lakes side-trip sees us riding alongside Lake Lugano and Lake Maggiore.
+The third day of our Italian Lakes side-trip sees us riding alongside Lake Lugano and Lake Maggiore.
 We will also ride some lesser-known passes in the mountains between these lakes.

 After the lakes, we head north and re-renter Switzerland where we ride through the Santa Maria Valley to arrive back at Andermatt where we stay for one more night.